 Medium-lift transport helicopters have become sophisticated and expensive as well, around $20 million each; the V-22 is around $70 million each.
 Since they are limited in numbers, they must be employed conservatively, no more charging into hot landing zones as was often done during the Vietnam war.
 This article Update Helicopter Tactics provided details.
 When the idea of using helicopters to insert soldiers near enemy forces was first proposed, there was much concern about their vulnerability.
 As a result, the standard tactic in 1965 was for the helicopter to slow to five knots as soldiers leap out of side doors.
 See the movie "We Were Soldiers Once" for footage of this.

 Operation Lam Son 719 began in early 1971 and was the last major employment of helicopters by the US military.
 It was launched into Laos to sever the Ho Chi Minh Trail supply line.
 The United States provided logistical, aerial, and artillery support to the operation.
 American ground forces were prohibited by Congress from entering Laotian territory, but supported the offensive by rebuilding the airfield at Khe Sanh.
-South Vietnam provided its best units for this month long offensive and the Pentagon was confident that American firepower would guarantee victory.
-After a series of lost battles, the South Vietnamese retreated back home after losing nearly 1600 men.
+South Vietnam provided its best units for this month long offensive and the Pentagon was confident that American firepower and aerial mobility would guarantee victory.
+After a series of bloody battles, the South Vietnamese retreated back home after losing nearly 1600 men.
 The U.S. Army lost 215 men killed, 1149 wounded, 38 missing, and lost 108 helicopters while 7 American fighter-bombers were shot down.
 All of these aircraft were downed with basic AAA weapons as the North Vietnamese had no SAMs in Laos, nor any radar-guided AAA guns, suicide micro drones, or video guided missiles.